Russell Brand allegations: What is the star accused of?

 What have TV, radio and production companies said?

-On Sunday the BBC noted Brand worked on BBC radio programmes between 2006 and 2008, and said it is "urgently looking into the issues raised" by the allegations.
+On Sunday, the BBC noted Brand worked on BBC radio programmes between 2006 and 2008, and said it is "urgently looking into the issues raised" by the allegations.
+It has announced a review of Brand's time at the BBC.

 In an earlier statement on Saturday, the BBC said it had "clear expectations around conduct at work", adding: "We will always listen to people if they come forward with any concerns, on any issue related to any individual working at the BBC, past or present."